 "Sherwin, turn around and see what I have."

 I wondered what it was that was taking him so long.
-It’d been more than a minute, I guessed.
+It'd been more than a minute, I guessed.
 Just then, I felt a light tap on my right shoulder and immediately turned around like a top spinning at great speed and faced my dad.
 He had a Choco Chips ice cream in his hand; my favourite ice cream in the entire world!
 I was thrilled to bits.
-He lowered his head so that his face was at the same height as mine and said with a smile as long as the day and said, “Plant it”.
-Immediately I planted an affectionate kiss on his cheek and ran off to eat my ice cream, but not before saying, “Bye dad, thanks for the ice cream!
-See you after school.”
-I was in good spirits not just because I had got my favourite ice cream, but also because there were only four periods left and of them, two were Art periods which I enjoyed.
+He lowered his head so that his face was at the same height as mine and said with a smile as wide as the rainbow, said, "Plant it".
+Immediately I planted an affectionate kiss on his cheek and ran off to eat my ice cream, but not before saying, "Bye dad, thanks for the ice cream!
+See you after school."
+I was in good spirits not just because I had got my favourite ice cream, but also because there were only four periods left, and of them two were Art periods which I enjoyed.
 The only other times which I liked while I was in school were recess time and going home time.

 The bell would be rung to announce the end of the school day and as there were a few minutes to go before it did my teacher wrote the homework on the blackboard.
 She had set us the six times multiplication tables to learn by rote.
-She then reminded us lest we forget, “I want you to learn the six times tables by tomorrow.
-If anyone does not know it by tomorrow you will not go out for recess, instead you will have to stay in class during that time and learn it in the classroom, and if necessary you will stay back after school too, till I am convinced that you know it.”
-I never heard that but I could figure it out by the movement of her lips.
-These words kept playing again and again in my head, all my way back home.
+She then reminded us lest we forget, "I want you to learn the six times tables by tomorrow.
+If anyone does not know it by tomorrow you will not go out for recess, instead you will have to stay in class during that time and learn it in the classroom, and if necessary you will stay back after school too, till I am convinced that you know it."
+I never heard a thing she said but I could figure it out by the movement of her lips.
+These words kept moving around again and again in my head, all my way back home.
 They seemed to haunt me and found pleasure in tormenting me.
-Usually I would fall asleep pretty fast as the air conditioner really lulled me to sleep and also because it was immensely boring to be seated in the car for over an hour and a half doing nothing.
+Usually I would fall asleep pretty fast as the air conditioner really lulled me to sleep and also since it was immensely boring being seated in the car for over an hour and a half doing nothing.
 But that day sleep would not keep me company.
 It seemed to have deserted me when I needed it most, for I desperately wanted to get the terrifying words out of my head.

-I would live in Gurgaon, located on the outskirts of New Delhi.
+I lived in Gurgaon, located on the outskirts of New Delhi.
 The journey from my school to my home was approximately thirty seven kilometers.
-Mom and dad purchased this home just a year back and were extremely proud to be the owners of it.
+Mom and dad had purchased this home just a year back and were extremely proud to be the owners of it.
 Ever since I could remember we had lived in rented flats in New Delhi and shifted homes at least thrice because the landlords of those homes would make some excuse or the other so that they could avoid extending the lease, reason being they would get a higher rent if they leased it out to a new tenant, especially the Afghanis or the Kashmiris.
 Thus, even though our home was located so far from school, it was our home!
 There was another benefit too as my mom now had a lesser distance to travel than before as her office was situated in Gurgaon.

-“Time passed so quickly when I was at home,” I thought as mom came home.
+"Time passed so quickly when I was at home," I thought when mom came home some hours later.
 She really looked beautiful!
-She reminded me of a Hollywood actress, but I wasn’t too sure which one.
+She reminded me of a Hollywood actress, but I wasn't too sure which one.
 I tried to concentrate by closing my eyes and thinking of which movie I had seen recently.
 Yes!
-I remembered, it was ‘Pretty Woman’, mom reminded me of Julia Roberts minus the spiral perm.
+I remembered, it was 'Pretty Woman', mom reminded me of Julia Roberts minus the spiral perm.
 Mom certainly had her lips, her nose and her slender figure.
-I figured mom would be a little shorter than her but I wasn’t sure for I did not really know how tall or short Julia Roberts was.
+I figured mom would be a little shorter than her but I wasn't sure for I did not really know how tall or short Julia Roberts was.
 Mom even walked and dressed like her, but not like how Julia Roberts dressed in the first half of the movie.
-“Whoo, Thank God, she didn’t!”
+"Whoo, Thank God, she didn't!"
 I said to myself.